mnakao/ODP/README.md

 * [OUT] edge : Edge list of a graph.

 ## Note
-The software also supports non-regular graphs, but usage of memory may be not efficient.
+The library also supports non-regular graphs, but usage of memory may be not efficient.
 Because the format of the adjacency matrix is `int adjacency[nodes][degree]`, which is commanly used in regular and non-regular graphs.
 This wastes memory when the number of edges that each vertex has varies greatly.

 ## Acknowledgment
-This software is inherited from https://github.com/ryuhei-mori/graph_ASPL.git.
+This library is inherited from https://github.com/ryuhei-mori/graph_ASPL.git.